$E_n$-cell attachments and a local-to-global principle for homological stability: Extending the main theorem to compact manifolds

 Our construction gives a map

 After realizing in the $p$-direction, this is given by $\smallint g$ on the augmentation and each of the simplicial levels.
-Restricting to charge $\bk$ and using that the augmentation maps are weak equivalences, we get a relative geometric realization spectral sequence for the $p$-direction:
+Restricting to charge $\bk$ and using that the augmentation maps are weak equivalences, we get a relative geometric realization spectral sequence as in Lemma \ref{lemgeomrealss} for the $p$-direction:

 The result of \cite{Mi2} says that for each of the summands, the map $(\smallint g)_p$ is a $\rho(\min\{k_i\})$-equivalence on the $\bk$-component (this uses $n \geq 2$ to guarantee that $M$ remains connected after removing points).
 This means that the $E^1$-page vanishes for $q \leq \rho(\min\{k_i\})$ and hence so does the $E^\infty$-page.
 This proves the result. \end{proof}